antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 - If the results are not satisfactory redo some or all of the steps above

+**Remark:** The elaborated approach outline and flow chart have general applicability, not just for generation of random images of a certain type.

+### Flow chart

-Here is flow chart that corresponds to the outline above:
+Here is a flow chart that corresponds to the outline above:

 ![09agsmbmjhhv4](./Diagrams/Generation-of-Random-Bethlehem-Stars/09agsmbmjhhv4.png)

-**Remark:** The elaborated approach outline and flow chart have general applicability, not just for generation of random images of a certain type.
+A few observations for the flow chart follow:

+- The flow chart has a feature extraction block that shows the feature extraction can be done in several ways.

+  - The application of LSA is a type of feature extraction which this document/notebook uses.

+- If the results are not good enough the flow chart shows that classifier can be used at the data generation phase.

+- If the results are not good enough there are several alternatives to redo or tune the ML algorithms.

+  - Changing or tuning the recommender implies training a new classifier.

+  - Changing or tuning the feature extraction implies making a new recommender and a new classifier.

 ## Data generation and preparation

+In this section we generate random mandala graphics, transform them into images and corresponding vectors.
+Those image-vectors can be used to apply dimension reduction algorithms.
+(Other feature extraction algorithms can be applied over the images.)

-### Generation data
+### Generated data

-Generate a large number of mandalas:
+Generate large number of mandalas:

 ```mathematica
 k = 20000;